Newsquest's furlough scheme was a 'waiting room for redundancy', says NUJ as at least 38 journalism jobs put at risk - Press Gazette

 - Stourbridge: One out of three chief reporters and one of two audience content editors

-- Stroud: One sports editor (Ash Loveridge, pictured, said he was “gutted”)
+- Stroud: One sports editor (Ash Loveridge, pictured left, said he was “gutted”)

 - Essex: One reporter and also cut a number of feature writers